temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

     - The end of the subscription period has been reached.
     - The user has chosen to unsubscribe.

-The focus of this tutorial is implementing an email subscription application with Temporal’s [Workflows](https://docs.temporal.io/workflows), [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query).
 This is achieved by breaking down project requirements into Temporal logic:

 - A [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) that contains the logic needed to start and end the subscription.
 [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution) are created per email address.